danfuzz/lactoserv/doc/configuration/4-built-in-applications.md

   the _names_ of other applications as values.
 A wildcard only covers the prefix of a hostname and cannot be used for hostnames identified by numeric IP address.
-* `ignoreCase` &mdash; Optional boolean indicating whether (`true`) or not (`false`) the case of hostnames should be ignored and always looked up as lowercase.
-Default `true`, which is the generally-accepted behavior of websites. **Note:** This setting does not affect the hostname as received by applications.

 **Note:** Unlike `PathRouter`, this application does not do fallback to less-and-less specific routes; it just finds (at most) one to route to.